An artist's search for beauty, art and identity

 B&W 6 x 9 in or 229 x 152 mm

-Michael Lawrence's art, described by Roy Lichtenstein as "vibrant, joyous and colourful" is well-known amongst collectors.
-His fine, poetic words and funny stories are destined to
+After Michael was awarded the Huntington Hartford Fellowship, his life’s pursuits were set as an artist and a writer.
+Roy Lichtenstein described his artwork as “vibrant, joyous and colourful”.
+His fine, poetic words and funny stories are destined to become equally so.

 “You have poems inside your head and you have learned to explode them with firecracker tubes of paint” Ray Bradbury